SAP/openui5-docs/docs/Basic_Example_How_to_Use_Gherkin_4b0c519.md

-The ideal pattern for a BDD iteration goes like this:

 1. Write a scenario in the feature file.

 2. Execute the test to verify that the step definition is not found.